Husayn ibn Ali: Related uprisings

-A few prominent Alid supporters in Kufa felt guilty for abandoning Husayn after having invited him to revolt.
-To atone for what they perceived as their sin, they began a movement known as Tawwabin uprising, under Sulayman ibn Surad, a companion of Muhammad, to fight the Umayyads, and attracted large-scale support.
+Some prominent Alid supporters in Kufa felt guilty for abandoning Husayn after having invited him to revolt.
+To atone for what they perceived as their sin, they began a movement known as the Tawwabin uprising, under Sulayman ibn Surad, a companion of Muhammad, to fight the Umayyads, and attracted large-scale support.
 The armies met in January 685 at Battle of Ayn al-Warda; which resulted killing most of them including Ibn Surad.
 The defeat of the Tawwabin left the leadership of the Kufan pro-Alids in the hand of Mukhtar al-Thaqafi.
 In October 685, Mukhtar and his supporters seized Kufa.
 His control extended to most of Iraq and parts of northwestern Iran.
-Mukhtar executed Kufans involved in the killing of Husayn, including Ibn Sa'd and Shimr, while thousands of people fled to Basra.
+Mukhtar executed Kufans involved in the killing of Husayn, including Umar ibn Sa'd, Ubayd Allah ibn Ziyad, and Shimr ibn Dhi al-Jawshan, while thousands of people fled to Basra.
 He then sent his general Ibrahim ibn al-Ashtar to fight an approaching Umayyad army, led by Ibn Ziyad, which had been sent to reconquer the province.
 The Umayyad army was routed at the Battle of Khazir in August 686 and Ibn Ziyad was slain.
 Later on, in April 687, Mukhtar was killed.
+Although Mukhtar was ultimately defeated, his movement had far-reaching consequences.
+He is buried in the Great Mosque of Kufa.